libgdx/libgdx.github.io/wiki/graphics/2d/spritebatch-textureregions-and-sprites.md

 ---
 title: Spritebatch, Textureregions, and Sprites
 ---
-This page gives a brief overview of how images are drawn using OpenGL and how libGDX simplifies and optimizes the task through the `SpriteBatch` class.
+This page gives a brief overview of how images are drawn using OpenGL, and how libGDX simplifies and optimizes the task through the `SpriteBatch` class.

 ## Drawing images